 Many domain name extensions–like .com, .net, and .xyz–are now available to register.
 The vast majority of websites and email addresses use .com.
 There are over one hundred million .com names registered, which is why it is so hard to find a good name.

 Every country is also assigned a top-level domain extension (TLD) like .ca (Canada).
 Some countries govern who can use their TLD fairly strictly, while others—like .co (Columbia) and .io (Indian Ocean)—market their TLDs globally.

 ICANN, the governing body for domain name endings has allowed hundreds of new TLDs to enter the market.
 For a number of reasons, .com remains dominant.
 You can see this selling prices of .com domain names compared to anything else on the market.

 Some domains are held by individual investors who’ve amassed large portfolios of names for sale.
 Most are not in use, and are waiting for a buyer looking for the perfect name and willing to pay a premium for a great name.

 If a domain name is not renewed, it stops working for about two months before the registrar responsible for it releases it to the public to buy again.
 If you find a name that’s about to be released, you can buy a backorder service that will try to beat the crowd waiting to register good names that become available again.

 To find a great name, start by typing in the search box at the top of this page.
-We’ll show you results as you type, names that you can buy, and automatic suggestions for other names you can buy today.
+We show search results as you type, domain names for sale, and generate automatic suggestions for other names you can buy today.